vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 Not pretty, but we can see that the optimiser is just a **gradient transformation** – in fact all optimisers in Optax are implemented as gradient transformations.
 A gradient transformation is defined to be a pair of functions `init` and `update`, which are both pure functions.
-Like a Flax model, Optax optimisers have no state, and must be initialised before it can be used, and any state must be passed around by the developer to `update`:
+Like a Flax model, Optax optimisers have no state kept internally, and must be initialised before it can be used, and any state must be passed by the developer to `update`:
 ```python
 optimiser_state = optimiser.init(params)
 optimiser_state